One Main Reason Why New Years Resolutions Fail

 Why Declarations Don’t Work

-The brain only accepts a new version of you after repeated evidence—not after a declaration tied to a date.
-Research shows that brain plasticity depends on the frequency and consistency of new experiences.
+The brain only accepts a new version of you after repeated evidence — not after a declaration tied to a date.
 Until enough evidence builds up, old habits remain the default, ready to reappear the moment attention drops or discomfort arises.

 At the end of the day, habits don’t respond to declarations; they respond to systems.